bioball/bioball.github.io/_posts/2015-03-09-writing-karma-unit-tests.md

 date: 2015-03-09
 ---

+> DISCLAIMER: All the examples in this blog post are written in CoffeeScript.

 I've written some pretty terrible unit tests in my days, and through trial and error, I've slowly improved the way I write unit tests for what I do.
 I haven't really found a good, comprehensive blog post anywhere that guides you on how to write Karma unit tests for an Angular app, so I thought I'd try and fill the void.

 The base libraries that I always use with my unit tests are Mocha, Sinon, Chai, Browserify, CoffeeScript and PhantomJS.
 I've found that these best suit my needs and are easiest to work with and debug.